-- 1.3 Member Services by Web GRI will ensure a Member Portal that includes the ability to order ID cards, determine authorization requirements, and determine member benefit and financial responsibility. - 1.4 Member Information Distribution GRI will distribute information to members upon enrollment, including key subscriber information, member rights and responsibilities statement, and privacy notifications.
+- 1.3 Member Services by Web GRI will ensure a Member Portal that includes the ability to order ID cards, determine authorization requirements, and determine member benefit and financial responsibility. - 1.4 Member Information Distribution GRI will distribute information to members upon enrollment, including key subscriber information, member rights and responsibilities statement, and privacy notifications. - 1.5 GRI shall provide LAHC with the following reports:

-Reporting Requirements Frequency Mailing Volume Reports, detailing new enrollment mailings Monthly: due within 30 days of the last day of the report month.
+Reporting Requirements Frequency Mailing Volume Reports, detailing new enrollment mailings Monthly; due within 30 days of the last day of the report month.
 Telephone Service Reports including monthly call volume, Average Speed of Answer (ASA), abandonment rate, and service level Monthly: due within 30 days of the last day of the report month.
 Telephone Inquiry Quality and Accuracy Reports Quarterly: due 30 days of the last day of the report quarter Complaint and Inquiry Reports (complaints and inquiry volume by type) Monthly: due 30 days of the last day of the report month.
 Web-site Quality and Accuracy Reports (quality and accuracy of the response provided by the Website for ID cards, authorization information, and member benefit and financial responsibility) Quarterly: due 30 days from the last day of the report quarter